tomjoht/tomjoht.github.io/_restapicourse/docapis_intro_to_rest_api_doc.md

 eBay's API in 2005 was one of the first web APIs.
 Since then, the tremendous growth in web APIs &mdash; coupled with the importance of documentation with APIs &mdash; presents a perfect opportunity for technical writers.
 Technical writers can apply their communication skills to fill a gap in a market that is exploding.

-## Why is documentation so important for REST APIs?
+## Because REST APIs are a style not a standard, docs are essential

 REST APIs are a bit different from the SOAP APIs that were popular some years ago.
 SOAP APIs (service-oriented architecture protocol) enforced a specific message format for sending requests and returning responses.
 As an XML message format, SOAP was was very specific and had a WSDL file (web service description language) that described how to interact with the API.